campuspress/code-check/readme.txt

 = How to use it? =

 1. Download the latest version, upload it to your wp-content/plugins and activate it in your local development installation.
-1. A new menu should appear under Appereance menu called `Theme Check`.
+1. New menus should appear under Appereance menu called `Theme Check` and under Plugins menu called `Plugin Check`.
 1. Just select the theme in the selection box and click on `Check it!`

 == Frequently Asked Questions ==